Aquileia: Late Antiquity

 An imperial palace was constructed in Aquileia, in which the emperors after the time of Diocletian frequently resided.

-During the 4th century, Aquileia maintained its importance.
+During the fourth century, Aquileia maintained its importance.
 Constantine sojourned there on numerous occasions.
 It became a naval station and the seat of the Corrector Venetiarum et Histriae.
 A mint was established, of which the coins were very numerous.
 The bishop of the Diocese of Aquileia obtained the rank of metropolitan archbishop.
 A council held in the city in 381 was only the first of a series of Councils of Aquileia that have been convened over the centuries.
-However, the city played a part in the struggles between the rulers of the 4th century.
+However, the city played a part in the struggles between the rulers of the fourth century.
 In 340, the emperor Constantine II was killed nearby while invading the territory of his younger brother Constans.

-At the end of the 4th century, Ausonius enumerated Aquileia as the ninth among the great cities of the world, placing Rome, Constantinople, Carthage, Antioch, Alexandria, Trier, Mediolanum, and Capua before it.
+At the end of the fourth century, Ausonius enumerated Aquileia as the ninth among the great cities of the world, placing Rome, Constantinople, Carthage, Antioch, Alexandria, Trier, Mediolanum, and Capua before it.
 However, such prominence made it a target and Alaric and the Visigoths besieged it in 401, during which time some of its residents fled to the nearby lagoons.
 Alaric again attacked it in 408.
 Attila attacked the city in 452.
 During this invasion, on July 18, Attila and his Huns so utterly destroyed the city that it was afterwards hard to recognize its original site.
 The fall of Aquileia was the first of Attila's incursions into Roman territory; followed by cities like Mediolanum and Ticinum.
-The Roman inhabitants, together with those of smaller towns in the neighbourhood, fled en masse to the lagoons, and so laid the foundations of the cities of Venice and nearby Grado.
+The Roman inhabitants, together with those of smaller towns in the neighbourhood, fled en masse to the lagoons, where they laid the foundations of the cities of Venice and nearby Grado.

 Yet Aquileia would rise again, though much diminished, and continue to exist until the Lombards invaded in 568; the Lombards destroyed it a second time in 590.
 Meanwhile, the patriarch fled to the island town of Grado, which was under the protection of the Byzantines.
 When the patriarch residing in Grado reconciled with Rome in 606, those continuing in the Schism of the Three Chapters, rejecting the Second Council of Constantinople, elected a patriarch at Aquileia.
 Thus, the diocese was essentially divided into two parts, with the mainland patriarchate of Aquileia under the protection of the Lombards, and the insular patriarchate of Aquileia seated in Grado being protected by the exarchate of Ravenna and later the Doges of Venice, with the collusion of the Lombards.
-The line of the patriarchs elected in Aquileia would continue in schism until 699 CE.
+The line of the patriarchs elected in Aquileia would continue in schism until 699.
 However, although they kept the title of patriarch of Aquileia, they moved their residence first to Cormons and later to Cividale.